Modelling aspects of consciousness: a topological perspective: Mathematical model

 Throughout we will adopt a convention in topology of using the word {\em map} to refer to any continuous function; also, a map is said to be {\em injective} if it is one-to-one.

-We will let $o_t$ denote a connected open set in $\A$ that is the focus of attention at time $t$ (thus, $o_t$ is also a manifold of dimension $n$).
+We will let $o_t$ denote an open set in $\A$ that is the focus of attention at time $t$ (thus, $o_t$ is also a manifold of dimension $n$).
 Consistent with approaches such as GWT, we will describe $o_t$ as the region of $\A$ that has reached the threshold required for attention at the given instant $t$.
 More formally, consider a function $F$ that assigns a non-negative real value to each pair $(t,x)$ ($t=$time, $x$ is an element of $\A$); we will assume throughout that $F$ is continuous in both variables and refer to it as an {\em attentional activity function}.

-Given a threshold $\delta>0$, we will formally define $o_t$ to be the portion of $\A$ that lies above this threshold at time $t$ and thereby becomes the focus of attention at time $t$.\footnote{One could further allow $\delta$ to depend continuously on $t$, but this gives no further generality since $\delta$ can absorbed into $F$; indeed, by rescaling, one could assume that $\delta =1$.} More precisely: Notice that $F$ may vary with $t$ while $o_t$ remains constant.\footnote{In topological terms, $o_t$ need not be connected (we give an example shortly), or even contractable, and $o_t$ could also contain `holes' of varying dimensions (i.e. non-trivial homology).}
+Given a threshold $\delta>0$, we will formally define $o_t$ to be the portion of $\A$ that lies above this threshold at time $t$ and thereby becomes the focus of attention at time $t$.\footnote{One could further allow $\delta$ to depend continuously on $t$, but this gives no further generality since $\delta$ can be absorbed into $F$; indeed, by rescaling, one could assume that $\delta =1$.} More precisely: Notice that $F$ may vary with $t$ while $o_t$ remains constant.\footnote{In topological terms, $o_t$ need not be connected (we give an example shortly), or even contractable, and $o_t$ could also contain `holes' of varying dimensions (i.e. non-trivial homology).}